lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 appraisal or together with the Evidence.
-Another option is that the Attestation Result exposes the nonce found in the Evidence as a claim; in this model, the Relying Party performs the freshness check. {{Section 3.1 of I-D.ietf-rats-ear}} describes this approach by allowing an EAR appraisal claim to carry the nonce extracted from Evidence.
+Another option is that the Attestation Result exposes the nonce found in the Evidence as a claim; in this model, the Relying Party performs the freshness check. {{Section 3.1 of I-D.ietf-rats-ear}} describes this approach by allowing an EAT Attestation Result (EAR) appraisal claim to carry the nonce extracted from Evidence.

 The interaction between the Relying Party and the Verifier is out of scope for this document.
 It is shown for illustration only; other specifications define